 Let’s define what is problematic: has a member of the band drop-kicked a female fan to make her fall off the stage like Parker Cannon from the Story So Far?
 Is a neo-Nazi rock festival looking to use your venue?
 Do not support them.
 April Aliermo of Toronto groups Hooded Fang and Phèdre says bookers need to read up on communities beyond their own to help screen for bands prior to bookings.
 “Start taking an anti-discriminatory perspective.
 It will definitely take a while for some of these ideas to be fully internalized but start learning about anti-racism, sexism, homophobia, ableism, and ageism.”
 Aliermo contributed to the dialogue on Calgary post-punk band Preoccupations, who formerly went by Viet Cong until last year, through a feature in Exclaim! that powerfully summarized the problem: that naming your band after a group that killed innocent people during the Vietnam War is deeply insensitive to the Vietnamese community. “[Venues] have to consider who lives here,” says Aliermo.
 “Don't make any assumptions, have an open mind and really think about the humans around you.”

 House of Targ, a punk basement venue in Ottawa, made the mistake of booking Black Pussy last year.
 One year on and the Portland rock group are still perpetuating misogynistic garbage that’s as dated as their ‘70s sound.
-While Paul “Yogi” Granger, owner of House of Targ, initially shrugged off criticism and let the show go on, the feedback from women of colour in particular who felt unwelcome to House of Targ – and some still do today – spoke volumes.
+Paul “Yogi” Granger, the owner of House of Targ, says he found out a couple of weeks after the event how problematic the band was.
+The feedback from women of colour in particular who felt unwelcome to House of Targ – and some still do today – spoke volumes.
 Granger eventually went on to apologize and outlined a plan of inclusiveness at House of Targ to prevent that kind of booking from happening again.
 “I was not aware of the number of folks who regularly feel uncomfortable, threatened, and unsafe at venues and the details of their concerns – I was somewhat shocked,” says Granger.
 “Now we work with a wider range of promoters – all of whom we trust because they have knowledge about the acts they are bringing to our venue and can confidently vouch for them.”

 TAKE COMPLAINTS SERIOUSLY AND HOLD SAFE SPACE TRAINING